 His mouth opened wide and I could see a little tornado of spinning water form as he sucked in.
 When his mouth closed his gills rippled as if in a stiff breeze from his exhalation.
 Again, his mouth opened and closed, and as he did so he rotated until I could see his broad back and the stunning pattern of dots and lines that made up his unique signature.

 Again, and again we moved and he seemed to follow, swimming in a large circle, drawing in water in slow rhythmic gulps.
-He spent nearly 20 minutes allowing us to gawk at him.
+He gave us nearly 20 minutes to gawk at him.

 And then tired of us I suspect, he swam away.
 Disappearing into the murky blue deep from whence he came.

 I was UnCruise’s invited guest in the Sea of Cortez.
-Words and sentiment are my own.
+Words and sentiment, however, are my own.

 All images and video were taken with GoPro’s Hero 7 Black waterproof camera.